VLSI-Learnings/Digital-VLSI/Digital Electronics/Topics/introduction.md

 * **Noise Margin** - The maximum external noise voltage added to the signal that does not cause an undesirable state to the output.

 ### Chapter 3

+* **Gate level minimization**
+  * refers to the design task of finding an optimal gate-level implementation of the Boolean functions describing a digital circuit.

 ### Chapter 5